eamoe/chatbot/README.md

 making language learning engaging and effective.
 Perfect for students, professionals, and language enthusiasts looking to expand their vocabulary.

+## Features

+Below is a comprehensive list of commands and features to guide you through using the bot.

+- `/start` Initialize the bot and receive a welcome message.
+This command provides instructions on how to use the bot effectively.

+- `/help` Get a list of all available commands and their descriptions.
+This is a quick reference to understand the functionalities offered by the bot.

+- `/addword [word] [definition]` Add new words along with their definitions to your personal vocabulary list.
+This helps in expanding your vocabulary database.

+- `/showwords` Display the list of all words and their definitions that you have added.
+This allows you to review your vocabulary at any time.

+- `/removeword [word]` Remove a word from your vocabulary list.
+This is useful for managing and updating your vocabulary.

+- `/quiz` Start a vocabulary quiz where the bot randomly picks a word and asks for its definition or vice versa.
+This helps in testing and reinforcing your knowledge.

+- `/translate [word] [language]` Translate a given word into a specified language using an external API, such as the Google Translate API.
+This feature aids in understanding words in different languages.

+- `/examples [word]` Provide example sentences using the given word to help understand its usage in context.
+This is useful for learning how to use new words correctly.

+- `/synonyms [word]` Provide synonyms for a given word.
+This helps in expanding your vocabulary with similar words.

+- `/randomword` Show a random word from your vocabulary list to encourage regular revision and keep your learning engaging.

+- `/review [interval]` Set a review interval (daily, weekly) to get periodic reminders to review your vocabulary.
+This helps in consistent learning and retention.

+- `/import [file]` Allow users to import a list of words from a file (e.g., CSV format).
+This is useful for quickly adding a large number of words to your list.

+- `/export` Allow users to export their vocabulary list to a file.
+This helps in backing up your data or sharing it with others.

+- `/progress` Track and display your progress, including words learned, quizzes taken, and success rates.
+This helps in monitoring your improvement over time.

+- `/settings` Configure user preferences such as preferred quiz type, notification settings, and more.
+This allows for a personalized learning experience.

+- `/feedback` Provide a way for users to give feedback about the bot or report issues.
+This helps in improving the bot based on user input.

+By using these commands, you can effectively manage your vocabulary learning process, track your progress, and personalize your learning experience.
+Happy learning!

 ## Application Modules

 ### Telegram Bot

-#### Telegram Bot Commands

-1. `/start`: Initialize the bot and provide a welcome message with instructions on how to use the bot.
-2. `/help`: Provide a list of available commands and their descriptions.
-3. `/addword [word] [definition]`: Allow users to add new words along with their definitions to their personal vocabulary list.
-4. `/showwords`: Display the list of all words and their definitions that the user has added.
-5. `/removeword [word]`: Remove a word from the user's vocabulary list.
-6. `/quiz`: Start a vocabulary quiz, where the bot randomly picks a word and asks the user for its definition or vice versa.
-7. `/translate [word] [language]`: Translate a given word into a specified language using an external API (like Google Translate API).
-8. `/examples [word]`: Provide example sentences using the given word to help understand its usage.
-9. `/synonyms [word]`: Provide synonyms for a given word.
-10. `/randomword`: Show a random word from the user's vocabulary list to encourage regular revision.
-11. `/review [interval]`: Set a review interval (daily, weekly) to get periodic reminders to review vocabulary.
-12. `/import [file]`: Allow users to import a list of words from a file (e.g., CSV format).
-13. `/export`: Allow users to export their vocabulary list to a file.
-14. `/progress`: Track and display the user's progress, including words learned, quizzes taken, and success rates.
-15. `/settings`: Configure user preferences such as preferred quiz type, notification settings, etc.
-16. `/feedback`: Provide a way for users to give feedback about the bot or report issues.

 #### Telegram Bot Module Structure